-F1S OH_LIST 0 or the OH line spectrum.
+F1S none or any 0 or the OH line spectrum.
 Own

 1 spectra can be converted to

 F1S using kmo_fits_stacker

 (optional)

 This recipe also accepts also a path to a FITS file instead of a sof-file.

 Keyword Туре Value Comments

 MINDIT double ~2.5 Estimated value

 NDIT int 1

 EXPTIME double any